graemephi/seeminacalc/readme.md

 ninja [release]
 ```

-For emscripten (don't ask),
+For emscripten,

 ```
 make
 ```

 with emscripten's environment variables set up.
-Then server './web/' on some server.
+Then serve './web/' on some server.

 ## License